 In conjunction with this process, the Chief Executive Officer presents his performance assessment of each other Named Executive Officer, in light of the corporate and personal objectives developed for each such Named Executive Officer by the Chief Executive Officer.
 The Committee completes the final annual performance assessment for our Chief Executive Officer and reviews with the Chief Executive Officer his assessment of each other Named Executive Officer.
-Although the Committee considers a number of factors in its final assessment of performance, no one factor, by itself, is material to the Committee's assessment of a Named Executive Officer's performance, or to the amount of a Named Executive Officer's total incentive award for the applicable performance period.
+Although the Committee considers a number of factors in its final assessment of performance, no one factor, by itself, is material to the Committee's assessment of a Named Executive Officer's total incentive award for the applicable performance period.